for extra features!

 Trivia Quiz - Kevin Rudd - 26th Australian Prime Minister

-The man who defeated Australia's second longest-serving Prime Minister only to be overthrown by an ambitious deputy.
+A quiz on the man who defeated Australia's second longest-serving Prime Minister only to be overthrown by an ambitious deputy.

 January 02, 2011

 Quiz is about:

 for the code snippet to embed this quiz in your website.

 before taking quizzes to have your scores saved.

 1. Kevin Rudd was born in 1957 in Queensland.
 Which family member died when Rudd was 11?

 2. As a 15 year old, Rudd developed an interest in which nation after watching footage of a Gough Whitlam visit?

 3. Following university, Rudd was accepted into the Department of Foreign Affairs.
 In which two cities did he see service?